Hairy-Fruited Sedge

 Cultivation: The preference is full or partial sun, wet to moist conditions, and fertile soil with abundant organic matter.
 This sedge can spread aggressively.

-Range & Habitat: Hairy-Fruited Sedge is occasional in the northern half of Illinois, while in the southern half of the state it is rare or absent (see Distribution Map).
-Habitats include soggy thickets, wet prairies, fens, sedge meadows, low-areas along streams, and calcareous seeps.
+Range & Habitat: The native Hairy-Fruited Sedge is occasional in the northern half of Illinois, while in the southern half of the state it is rare or absent (see Distribution Map).
+Habitats include soggy thickets, wet prairies, prairie swales, fens, sedge meadows, low-areas along streams, calcareous seeps, and roadside ditches.
 This sedge prefers fertile wetlands where there is seepage of mineral-rich ground water or floodplains where nutrients are deposited from running water.
 This helps to sustain the prodigious growth of this sedge.

-Discussion: Hairy-Fruited Sedge is one of the larger and more attractive sedges in Illinois.
+Comments: Hairy-Fruited Sedge (Carex trichocarpa) is one of the larger and more attractive sedges in Illinois.
 It is a member of a small group of tall wetland sedges that have multiple staminate and pistillate spikelets per culm.
-Perhaps the best-known member of this group is Carex lacustris (Lake Sedge).
-Hairy-Fruited Sedge differs from other sedges in this group primarily by its pubescent perigynia and the long teeth at the tip of its perigynial beaks.
-Unlike another wetland sedge, Carex stricta (Tussock Sedge), Hairy-Fruited Sedge does not form dense clumps of stalks and leaves above an elevated root mass.
+Perhaps the best-known member of this group is Lake Sedge (Carex lacustris).
+Hairy-Fruited Sedge differs from other sedges in this group primarily by its pubescent perigynia and the long teeth at the tips of its perigynial beaks.
+It also has more narrow leaf blades than Lake Sedge and some other sedges from this group.
+Unlike another wetland sedge, Tussock Sedge (Carex stricta), Hairy-Fruited Sedge does not form dense clumps of stalks and leaves above an elevated root mass.
 Instead, individual shoots develop from the long rhizomes to form a more even sod within a colony of plants.
-This is one of the few sedges that can compete with Phalaris arundinacea (Reed Canary Grass) in wetland habitats.
+This is one of the few sedges that can compete with Reed Canary Grass (Phalaris arundinacea) in wetland habitats.

 Return